tomwpublic/hubitat_broadlink/README.md

 * `SendStoredCode`, `SendCode`, and `generateIR` are provided only for compatibility with existing apps.
 They are **not** recommended for new applications.

 # Usage instructions (system manager app):

+**Install the app**
+* In the *Apps* section of Hubitat, click *Add User App* to actually install the Broadlink System Manager app.
+    * Wait to fully configure the app until you have installed and configured your virtual devices.

 **Save codes from virtual devices into this app**